Published on November 5, 2019 – Last Updated on March 29, 2022

 Guided meditation for addiction is a proven methodology to help cure destructive habits and substance abuse.
 How?
 Let’s find out.

 Some consider addiction a state of consciousness.
 However, traditional medicine considers it a type of brain disorder, evidenced by “compulsive engagement in rewarding stimuli, despite adverse consequences.”

 Addictions are almost always the result of stress and traumas that have not been dealt with at their root.
 The point of addiction is to mask pain and pursue pleasure.
 The end of meditation exposes obvious pain and gives access to happiness that has no downside.
 This is why meditation is an effective way to face and overcome addiction.
 It turns your mind into your greatest ally.

 Not surprisingly, many people live with the pressure and expense of at least one addiction, if not several.
 While looking for a way to cope with the pains and fears we face in life, some fall into an addiction to cigarettes, alcohol, drugs, gambling, or anything else to substitute as a kind of reward for something else essential that is missing.

 Mindfulness brings you greater control over your emotions.
-It helps you make the kind of choices that create a life you look forward to living.
+It helps you make the choices that create a life you look forward to living.
 With the guided power of your mind, freedom from addiction is possible!
 Our audio meditations reinforce your commitment to your recovery.
-And once that process has started, relapse is prevented, because you will learn to groom and prepare your mind to maintain sobriety.
+And once that process has started, relapse is prevented because you will learn to groom and prepare your mind to maintain sobriety.
 Any of these meditations are a powerful supplement to all treatment programs.

-If you’ve read this far, it’s probably because you are ready for the gentle and effective support of our audios.
+If you’ve read this far, it’s probably because you are ready for the gentle and practical support of our audios.
 With them, you are well-prepared to stay on your chosen path of freedom from addiction.